 The perfumer must therefore reformulate the original composition by adding a touch of novelty.
 This can be summed up by the addition of new ingredients or changes in dosage to highlight a particular raw material.
 It all depends on the demand and wishes of the perfumer.
 So, there are several variations.
 We can find “rejuvenated” versions of older best-sellers, but also “virilized” formulas of feminine fragrances, and vice versa.
 Contrary to what we might think, creating a flanker is far from being an easy exercise.
 It is necessary to preserve the spirit and the original universe of the perfume by giving it a different angle, while orienting the composition in a new olfactory direction.

 Flankers are not to be confused with collector editions.
 These consist of re-launching for a limited or unlimited time a fragrance that has already proven its worth in the past.
-This is the case, for example, of the original musc, a sensual and wild formula developed at the end of the 80s, that we slightly modified in 2013 and became musc.
-It was reproduced a few years ago in a collector edition, following numerous requests from our faithful clients.

 For or against flankers?